-Megan Atwood is the Special Education Teacher at Hibbard Elementary.
-Megan is an advocate for students with learning and behavioral differences.
-She understands the responsibility of working with these students with special needs and takes that responsibility very seriously.
-She believes it is so important for those students to be able to see success in the classroom.
-Megan believes that each child has unique gifts and talents and that their differences should be celebrated.
-Megan has worked as a Paraprofessional for Madison School District and fell in love with Special Education.
-She earned her Bachelor's Degree from Brigham Young University-Idaho in April of 2019.
-Megan grew up in Firth, Idaho.
-She now lives in Hibbard with her four children and loves being a part of this amazing community.
+Hello, I am Megan Atwood, the special education teacher at Hibbard Elementary.
+I am an advocate for students with learning differences.
+I understand the responsibility of working with these students with special needs, and I take that responsibility very seriously.
+I believe that each child has unique gifts and talents and that their differences should be celebrated.
+I have worked as a paraprofessional for Madison School District and fell in love with Special Education.
+I grew up in Firth, Idaho.
+I earned by bachelor's degree from Brigham Young University-Idaho in April of 2019.
+I now live in Hibbard with my four children and love being a part of this amazing community!

 PE Teacher & Para